 Corn Islands in Nicaragua

-Ok, I cheated a little it on this one!
-It is not one but two small islands.
+The Corn Islands are not one but two small islands.
 They are located in the Caribbean Sea, about 70 kilometers off of the Nicaraguan coast.
-One of the main attractions of these islands is that you will find tons of people that speak English due to the fact that it was once a British colony.
+On these islands, you will find tons of people that speak English, due to the fact that it was once a British colony.

 In them you will find the characteristic tropical weather of the Caribbean along with clear blue water, White sanded beaches, tons of palm trees and stunning coral reefs.

-What makes them so good in my eyes is that even though there are restaurants and hotel but they still aren’t flooded with huge resorts and tons of tourists.
-So you still get to experience the true, laid back vibe of the Caribbean.
+What makes them so good is that even though there are restaurants and hotels but they still aren’t flooded with huge resorts and tons of tourists.
+So you still get to experience the true, laid-back vibe of the Caribbean.

 Plus it is really easy to get there, there are daily flights from Managua.
-You could also drive to la Rama Town and take a ferry but it only works once per week.
+You could also drive to la Rama Town and take a ferry, but it only runs once per week.

 02 of 08